Real Air Invest LLC

 Certified Flight Instructor

-Being a Certified Flight Instructor (CFI) is one of the most fulfilling careers the aviation industry. the thrill you felt when you first mastered landings, soloed, or passed your check ride?
+Being a Certified Flight Instructor (CFI) is one of the most fulfilling careers in the aviation industry.
+The thrill you felt when you first mastered landings, soloed, or passed your check ride?
 Now, you have the incredible opportunity to share that excitement with your students, guiding them as they learn and grow into skilled pilots.
 Your passion for flying can inspire the next generation of aviators!

 Steps for Becoming a Certified Flight Instructor